Ghaziabad: A battle to watch out for as former army boss takes on SP-BSP

 The former Army chief, who was labelled as an "outsider" because of his Haryana origin and still fighting that tag, had raked in 7.58 lakh votes, 56 per cent of the total votes polled.
 He alone had pulled nearly two lakh more votes than the 14 other candidates and NOTA combined.

-Among the 12 candidates in the fray are the Singh (67), Congress' Dolly Sharma (33), an MBA with political lineage; and the Samajwadi Party's Suresh Bansal (70), a former MLA backed by the Bahujan Samaj Party, Rashtriya Lok Dal and the Aam Aadmi Party.
+Among the 12 candidates in the fray are the Singh (67), Congress' Dolly Sharma (33), an MBA with political lineage, and the SP's Suresh Bansal (70), a former MLA backed by the BSP, RLD and the Aam Aadmi Party (AAP).

-Prime Minister Narendra Modi and Uttar Pradesh chief minister Yogi Adityanth have been here multiple times in recent months.
+Prime Minister Narendra Modi and Uttar Pradesh Chief Minister Yogi Adityanth have been here multiple times in recent months.

 "Development, nationalism and national security are our key poll planks this time," Prithvi Singh, a six-time BJP state executive member, told .